-The Master of Science (MSc) in International Tourism Management aims at equipping the managers and future managers a combination of most advanced knowledge and management know-how in the international tourism context.
-The program features a focus of internationalization, a highlight on research and analytical competency development, an innovation orientation, as well as an exposure to real life management scenarios, all of which allow graduates to operate and manage in a highly dynamic tourism environment.
+The Master of Science (MSc) in Hospitality and Tourism Management aims at equipping the managers and future managers a combination of most advanced knowledge and management know-how in the international hospitality and tourism context.
+The program features a highlight on research and analytical competency development, an innovation orientation, as well as an exposure to real life management scenarios, all of which allow graduates to operate and manage in a highly dynamic hospitality and tourism environment.
 The program includes the following learning modules:

-- Internationalisation

 - Tourism

+- Hospitality

 - Management

 - Dissertation